What is Delayed Drowning?

 secondary drowning

-Symptoms of Delayed Drowning
+Signs of Dry Drowning

 Signs and symptoms of delayed drowning can include: